-3.6 Hydrography
+4.1.6 Hydrography

-Ecological impacts by altered hydrography are likely to occur in the basins bisected by the proposed road.
-Because the vegetation class present in these basins is the result of the periodicity and duration of flooding, any alteration in the flooding regime will likely alter those plant communities.
+Ecological impacts by altered hydrography would likely occur in the basins bisected by the proposed road.
+Because the vegetation class present in these basins is the result of the frequency and duration of flooding, any alteration in the flooding regime would likely alter those plant communities.
 It is expected that the road constructed through these basins will be elevated to limit damage to the road due to flooding in the basin.
-These elevated roadways will act as dams preventing water from evenly flooding the basin.
-Consideration for placement of adequate culverts under roads in these basins will be essential to prevent alteration of the natural patterns of flooding disturbance and subsequent alteration of the native vegetation communities in the basins.
+These elevated roadways would act as dams preventing water from evenly flooding the basin.
+Consideration for placement of adequate culverts under roads in these basins would be an essential operational control to minimize alteration of the natural patterns of flooding disturbance and subsequent alteration of the native vegetation communities.